Calculating Materials For Your New Metal Roof

 All trims come in 10 ft length pieces.

 Hardy rib panels are 3 ft wide.
-And Standing Seam panels are 16 inches wide.

 To view pipe boot sizes click here.